spacekookie/website/content/blog/xxx_git_mail.md

 What's interesting is how feedback can be layered into the patch itself, to comment on changes that need to be made.
-This way it's possible to keep track of what a conversation is about, while also being able to have a threaded conversation.
+This way it's possible to keep track of the relevant lines of code, and also be able to have a threaded conversation.

-I guess I have a fair point here, the emoji fonts have been broken on my computer for ages, so while I'm somewhat annoyed for having to change things again, but I can understand why.
+I guess I have a fair point here, the emoji fonts have been broken on my computer for ages.
+So while I'm somewhat annoyed by having to change things again, I can also understand why.

 What I want to do now is reply with only a second revision on this one commit because I don't know if there's more feedback coming for the rest of the patchset.
 First, we need to figure out what the `Message-Id` of the previous reply is, either via you e-mail client, or the public mail archive of the project.

+**Note**: this can sometimes be tricky, but usually you should be able to see the "raw" message in most mail clients to find the `Message-Id` of the e-mail you care about.

 ```
  ❤ libkookie> git send-email \